jgmalcolm/jgmalcolm.github.io/_posts/2016-01-24-systematic-reviews.md

 and this way you'll always stay within the free pricing tier.

 Familiarize yourself with the [PRISMA] guidelines.
 Journals now tend to expect that level of rigor and documentation.
+No study hits all points but you should aim for something like 60-70% of the items.

 Create a document for your research notebook.
 Record every query, date performed, and result counts.
-Once you're happy with a query, export the results to a spreadsheet.
+Once you're happy with a query, export the results to a spreadsheet (PubMed and Scopus let you export CSV which imports into Google Spreadsheets).
 For each row in this spreadsheet of results, you'll want to have columns annotating how the article was handled at each stage in the PRISMA screening process.
 There are really three stages you need to document, so you can probably setup three columns: is it a duplicate paper (if combining results from multiple databases), result of reading title/abstract, result of reading full text.
-Plus a column for free-text notes: variables assessed, outcomes assessed, or why you rejected.
+Plus a column for free-text
+notes: variables assessed, outcomes assessed, or why you rejected.
+Setup formulas that keep counts of each column.

   [PRISMA]: http://dx.plos.org/10.1371/journal.pmed.1000100